w3c/webmention/implementation-reports/README.md

 This file is a sample implementation report.
-Please copy this to a file and change the name to your project name (in lower case with hyphens between words), then fill out the information in the report based on your implementation.
-Please remove this paragraph before submitting.
+Fork this repository, copy this file to a new `.md` file and change the name to your project name (in lower case with hyphens between words), and fill out the information in the report based on your implementation.
+When you are finished, submit a <a href="https://help.github.com/articles/using-pull-requests/">pull request</a> and your report will be reviewed and added to the main repository.

+Complete this report by filling out the checkboxes as appropriate.
+To mark one as successful/complete/true, add an `x` between the brackets, e.g. `[x]`.
+If the statement does not apply to your implementation, use `[na]` and add a sentence explaining why it does not apply.

+If your implementation is only a sender or only a receiver, remove the other section from the document before submitting.

+When you are complete, send a pull request with the addition of your report file.
+Please remove this entire top section before submitting.

-# Implementation Name
+# Implementation Name (Replace this header)

 Implementation Home Page URL: